prashantrai/todo-app-android/README.md

 The following **additional** features are NOT implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Add location for todo work and get notified when around that area.

 ## Video Walkthrough